Claims submission and reimbursement

-If you enroll in the HDHP for 2014, you must deplete your 2013 FSA by December 31, 2013, to be eligible for your HSA contributions.
-See Limited FSA usage with the HDHP for more information.
+If you enroll in the HDHP for 2015, you must deplete the balance in your 2014 general purpose health care FSA by December 31, 2014, to be eligible for HSA contributions on January 1, 2015.
+See Limited health care FSA for more information.

 How can I check the account status for claims processed by Aetna?

-You can access all your FSA account activity through the Aetna Navigator website in Take action.
+You can access all your FSA account activity through the Aetna website in Take Action.

 What happens to the money in my FSA if I waive coverage during a permitted election change?